Backlinks matter for SEO. They're one of Google's strongest ranking signals. Every guide will tell you to "build links."

 Outreach approach

-Position your ask as helping their readers:
+Position your request as helping their readers rather than asking for a favor:

 "Hi [name],